 From 2003 to 2005, the Sorcerer II Global Ocean Sampling expedition collected seawater samples from a range of the world's oceans.
 Yooseph and his colleagues analyzed the genetic fragments in these samples using the metagenomics technique of shotgun sequencing.
 They assembled 7.7 million microbial sequences and predicted that these sequences code for 6.12 million proteins -- nearly twice the number of proteins in current databases, according to the authors.

 "The actual number of proteins might not be surprising to some people," Yooseph told The Scientist, but "we were really surprised with the amount of diversity."

 The authors found that many of the newly discovered proteins clustered into previously unknown protein families.
 They have evidence for at least 2,000 fairly large clusters of novel protein families, Yooseph said.

 These findings suggest that additional analyses of samples from other environments -- such as soil or the deep sea -- "will continue to reveal a great deal of novelty in terms of proteins," Yooseph said.

 "It's been known for some years that we still are in a linear phase in terms of protein family discovery," said Darren Natale of Georgetown University Medical Center in Washington, D.C., who was not involved in the study.
-But "it's nice that the dataset here is so large and that it still holds," he told The Scientist
+But "it's nice that the dataset here is so large and that it still holds," he told The Scientist.

 "Having this enormous additional number of sequences from very unfamiliar organisms will be immensely useful," said Cyrus Chothia of MRC Laboratory of Molecular Biology in Cambridge, UK.
 "It will give us much greater information about how diverse families can be."

 However, Chothia added that relying solely on sequence information to determine protein families may be misleading.
 Without structural or functional information about these proteins, it remains possible that some of the new proteins are simply relatives of known proteins whose sequences diverged greatly, Chothia said.
-"It may well be true that they found entirely new families, but it could be true that they are very distant relatives of known families," he told The Scientist
+"It may well be true that they found entirely new families, but it could be true that they are very distant relatives of known families," he told The Scientist.